 Buying Bitcoin in the UAE is easy, but what matters most is the broker or exchange you select.
 Open an account at a cryptocurrency exchange: It’s the first step to buying Bitcoin in the UAE.
 You must also get a crypto wallet to store your bitcoins, make purchases and receive gifts.
 Bitcoin continues to dominate the cryptocurrency market as the best cryptocurrency because of its popularity, liquidity and acceptance as payment with a growing list of merchants.

-Bitcoin’s current market cap of $68.3 billion dwarfs that of all other cryptocurrencies, followed by Ripple’s market cap of only $14.3 billion.
+Bitcoin’s current market cap dwarfs that of all other cryptocurrencies, followed by Ripple’s market cap and that of Ethereum.
 Bitcoin has been available in the Emirates since 2014, and with the market for digital currencies growing exponentially in the Middle East, it will likely only increase in popularity.
+As Bitcoin exchanges grow, what do you need to do to purchase crypto assets in the UAE?

 The most liquid cryptocurrency, buying Bitcoin in the UAE involves accessing a cryptocurrency exchange that allows Emiratis to open accounts.
 Bitcoin is universally accepted and works for the purchase of virtually all cryptocurrencies.